zoffixznet/perl6.party/post/Perl-6-Hands-On-Workshop--Weatherapp--Part-3.md

 Ensuring your code works is important and having automated tests do that for you lets you modify your code without fear that you'll break something.
-The amount of tests you write depends on the type of your application, as tests require maintenance and you need to strike a balance between having your application work "correctly enough" and adding extra maintenance work for you.
+The amount of tests you write depends on the type of your application.
+As tests require maintenance and you need to strike a balance between having your application work "correctly enough" and adding extra maintenance work for you.